Accurate News and Information Act

 The act was a result of the stormy relationship between Aberhart and the press, dating to before the 1935 election, in which the Social Credit League was elected to government.
 Virtually all of Alberta's newspapers—especially the Calgary Herald—were critical of Social Credit, as were a number of publications from elsewhere in Canada.
 Even the American media had greeted Aberhart's election with derision.

-Though the act won easy passage through the Social Credit-dominated legislature, Lieutenant-Governor of Alberta John C. Bowen reserved royal assent until the Supreme Court of Canada evaluated the act's legality.
+Though the bill won easy passage through the Social Credit-dominated legislative assembly, the Lieutenant Governor of Alberta, John C. Bowen, reserved royal assent until the Supreme Court of Canada evaluated the act's legality.
 In 1938's Reference re Alberta Statutes, the court found that it was unconstitutional, and it never became law.